GuicoRM/Final-Project-DE2/README.md

 ![Captura](https://user-images.githubusercontent.com/71753644/102140972-622f9480-3e60-11eb-9ef1-32ad64f6852f.PNG)

-- 3.2 **Counter password > 5" OR incorrect password**
+- 3.2 **Counter password > 5" OR wrong password**

-If the user enters incorrect password or he/she spent more than 5 seconds since first digit was introduced, door will remain closed (relay), red LED will be on, speaker will be mute and there will display warning message on LCD screen for 5 seconds.
+If the user enters wrong password or he/she spent more than 5 seconds since first digit was introduced, door will remain closed (relay), red LED will be on, speaker will be mute and there will display warning message on LCD screen for 5 seconds.

 If counter password > 5 seconds:

 ![Captura](https://user-images.githubusercontent.com/71753644/102141987-fb12df80-3e61-11eb-852d-e675332aceb1.PNG)

-If wrong wrong password:
+If wrong password:

 ![Captura](https://user-images.githubusercontent.com/71753644/102141102-9440f680-3e60-11eb-8dd5-12b048a79b72.PNG)

-- 3.3 **Incorrect password for 3 times**
+- 3.3 **Wrong password for 3 times**

 If the user enters incorrect password 3 times in a row, door will remain closed (relay), red LED will blink, speaker will be play simple buzz each 1 second and there will display warning message on LCD screen for 5 seconds.